Recommend this title Review this book

 Edition No : 1

-Publication : Oct 16, 2023
+Publication : Sep 16, 2024

 Description

 It is an essential read for all lecturers who might need to evidence their achievements for academic development including job promotions and Advance HE fellowship.
-It includes what kinds of evidence might be sought, analysis and evaluation of the different forms of evidence available, and how individuals can develop a narrative of teaching impact.
-It also provides a framework of how institutions can support staff in collecting and developing qualitative and quantitative evidence for teaching achievements.
+It includes:

 Acknowledging the ever-increasing complexity of the teaching role within higher education, the book provides valuable support for individuals wishing to showcase their teaching and institutions looking to recognise and reward academic and professional staff.